 What if when you were feeling hopeless, all you had to do was dial a number or visit a website and you'd be connected with the exact message you needed to hear?
 With Project Hope Exchange, you can!
 The project collects, aggregates and shares 30-second audio messages from people who have dealt with some form...
 Continue Reading →

 I'm a do-er.
 Or in Fraggle Rock lingo, a doozer.
 Remember them?
 Those guys were always busy.
 Working, moving around, building things.
 I never really knew what they were building, or if the work they were doing had any real purpose, but man could they go to town.
-In fact, if my sources are correct, these little...
+I did some digging, though, and if my sources...
 Continue Reading →